 Pay attention when walking around and you’ll notice, unfortunately, that rubbish is everywhere, cluttering up our streets, our parks, our rivers, beaches and oceans.
-It’s an expensive problem.
-According to Keep Britain Tidy, England alone spends £1 billion a year on clearing up rubbish and Scotland £75 million.
-But more than that, it has real impacts on us and our environment.
+It’s an expensive problem that, it has real impacts on us and our environment.

 How does rubbish affect humans?

 Aside from the cost of clearing up litter and the problems it causes, rubbish can impact our lives in many ways.
 Once in the environment, it can end up anywhere and cause any number of issues.
 If in the middle of the road, for example, it can cause traffic accidents or damage to vehicles and tyres.
 Alternatively, it can block drains and waterways, causing flooding.Research has also shown that presence of rubbish can impact our mental health and increase crime rates and vandalism.

 For one thing, rubbish looks messy and spoils the beauty of the natural world and can smell bad.
 But, worse than that, not all of it degrades.
 Some will stay in the environment for decades where it can leach toxins into our waterways, attract harmful bacteria, smother and kill plants or even potentially start fires.
 Food waste, in particular, can cause an increase in algal blooms in water, which reduces the amount of oxygen available for fish and other aquatic animals.